 If you prefer to restart the computers manually after remediation completes if any updates require a restart, select the Do not restart the servers after remediation check box.

-Note If you choose to manually restart computers after installing updates, that status of the computers will remain Pending Reboot until after you scan the computer for updates again.
+Note If you choose to manually restart computers after installing updates, the status of the computers will remain Pending Reboot until after you scan the computer for updates again.
 VMM does not scan computers to assess their update compliance status during refreshes.